rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/README.md

 - Add info about your project here

+### Theme

+This template includes a dark/light mode toggle in the navbar.
+The preference is stored in `localStorage` and applied early to avoid a flash of incorrect theme.

 ### Project structure: `/apps`

 This project keeps Django apps inside the `/apps` directory.
 This is both for human clarity and to help AI/code assistants put code in the right place.